 How will the trial work?

-Speaker of the U.S. House of Representatives, Nancy Pelosi came earlier at a news conference with the seven “managers” who will prosecute the Democratic case versus the Republican President.
-They’ll be directed by Adam Schiff, the current chairman of the House Intelligence Committee.
+Speaker of the U.S. House of Representatives Nancy Pelosi attended a news conference with the seven “managers” who will prosecute the Democratic case against the Republican President.
+They will be directed by Adam Schiff, the current chairman of the House Intelligence Committee.

-The other six include head of the House Judiciary Committee, Jerrold Nadler; Zoe Lofgren of California, Hakeem Jeffries of New York; Jason Crow of Colorado; Sylvia Garcia of Texas; and Val Demings of Florida.
+The other six include Jerrold Nadler, the head of the House Judiciary Committee; Zoe Lofgren of California; Hakeem Jeffries of New York; Jason Crow of Colorado; Sylvia Garcia of Texas; and Val Demings of Florida.

-The White House Lawyers Jay Sekulow and Pat Cipollone have been called to lead the President’s defense team.
+The White House Lawyers Jay Sekulow and Pat Cipollone have been called to lead the President’s defence team.

 “Opening statements in the trial were expected next Tuesday,” said Mitch McConnell, the Republican leader of the Senate.

-John Roberts, the Supreme Court Chief Justice will be sworn in to preside, and he will administer an oath to all 100 senators to make “impartial justice” as jurors.
+John Roberts, the Supreme Court Chief Justice, will be sworn in to preside and administer an oath to all 100 senators to make “impartial justice” as jurors.

-Early during selection, Mr McConnell infuriated senior Democrats when he seemed to abandon that responsibility, saying “Senate Republicans would act in lockstep with the Trump administration.”
+Early during selection, Mr. McConnell infuriated senior Democrats by seeming to abandon that responsibility, saying, “Senate Republicans would act in lockstep with the Trump administration.”

-The Senate trial could still be underway during February when low and New Hampshire hold the first contests to choose the eventual Democratic presidential candidate.
+The Senate trial could still be underway in February when Low and New Hampshire hold the first contests to choose the eventual Democratic presidential candidate.

-Mrs Pelosi defended her stance to paused submitting of impeachment articles to Congress for over three weeks as she disagreed with Senate Republican leader Mitch McConnell regarding the trial rules, and even co-Democrats urged her to stop delaying.
+Mrs Pelosi defended her stance of pausing submitting impeachment articles to Congress for over three weeks.
+She disagreed with Senate Republican leader Mitch McConnell regarding the trial rules, and even co-Democrats urged her to stop delaying.

 “Time has been a friend in all of this, as it has yielded incriminating evidence, more truth into the public domain,” Nancy Pelosi told reporters.